 Start the first connection

-Finally, after all this hard work, here we are!
+Finally, after all this hard work, we are there!
 We can connect to a BBS.
-There are two possibilities: use the default BBS in the modem, or indicate the address and port of a known BBS.
+There are two possibilities: use the default BBS in the modem, or indicate the address and door of a known BBS.

 In the first case, that is, if you want to try the ten predefined BBSs, the command is the following: